blitzappco/.github/profile/README.md

 ## About Blitz

 Blitz is a cutting-edge public transport app designed to make your commuting experience smoother and more enjoyable.
-Whether you're a daily commuter or a occasional traveler, Blitz has got you covered with real-time updates, route planning, and much more.
+Whether you're a daily commuter or an occasional traveler, Blitz has got you covered with real-time updates, route planning, and more.

 ## Key Features